How to let a someone down gently

 Treat people as you would like to be treated.
 If you go on a date and know within five minutes that it’s a non-runner, don’t be rude or dismissive.
 Stay for the duration and adopt the attitude that you’re going to learn as much from this experience as possible.
 You want to go home feeling good about yourself and you won’t if you feel you have behaved badly, even if you don’t want to see them again.

 It’s perfectly common to follow a good deal of promising chat online with a real-life meet-up that doesn’t quite live up to expectations.
 And although you may wish to quickly move on, spare a thought for the other person.
 Ignoring all attempts to communicate, aka ghosting, is an unpleasant way to treat anyone.
 It is very hard not to take this personally if you’re on the receiving end and can put a serious dent in your confidence .
 Tell them why you don’t want to see them again.
 You don’t have to go so far as character assassination, just a clear, straightforward bit of feedback.

 ‘Thank you for taking the time to meet with me, I really appreciated it but didn’t feel like there was any chemistry between us, sorry.
 I wish you the very best in your search for someone.
 Thanks again.’

 There’s no need for detailed feedback, indeed it’s actively counterproductive and may just give the idea that if they behave differently next time, the result could be better.

 In extreme circumstances

-If there is something about a date’s personality or behaviour that you find disturbing, offensive or abusive, please have no qualms about cutting the date short.
-Above all you need to keep yourself safe and comfortable and while the vast majority of our members are good, honest and respectable, as in any other group, there will be the occasional bad apple.
-Please report any instances like this to eHarmony customer support and block further communication with the person in question.
+If there is something about a date’s personality or behaviour that you find disturbing, offensive or abusive, have no qualms about cutting the date short.
+Above all, you need to keep yourself safe and comfortable.
+If you go on a lot of dates, it’s almost inevitable you’ll eventually meet someone who makes you feel this way.
+Please report any instances like this to eharmony customer support and block further communication with the person in question.

 If this article gave you the confidence to find your match, try eHarmony today!Join Now